 Susie runs a range of schools and public engagement activities within the School of Biosciences at the University of Nottingham.
 She co-ordinates the Summer School in Plants and Crops for Year 11 students and co-organises the campus-wide Science@Sutton Bonington open day.

 “Explaining the research that we do at Sutton Bonington, and the reasons why we do it, is important.
 It’s great to be able to get involved with local schools in a way which will also enhance students’ opportunities in the future.”

 Dr Sean Sweeney email@example.com

-University of York - Bioenergy and industrial biotechnology/basic bioscience underpinning health
+The University of York – Industrial biotechnology and bioenergy/bioscience for health

 Sean will be delivering practical workshops in the principles of neurobiology to A-level students.

 Sean has developed an innovative teaching practical that enables the investigation of the nervous system without carrying out dissections.